 Urticaria and urticaria-like conditions

-This topic provides a differential diagnosis for urticaria and for urticarial-like conditions that resemble urticaria but are not caused by wealing.
+This topic provides a differential diagnosis for urticaria and for urticaria-like conditions that resemble urticaria but are not caused by wealing.

 What is urticaria?

-- Acute urticaria is self-limiting and often related to infection, food or medicine
+- Acute urticaria is self-limiting and often related to infection, and less often due to food or a medicine.

 The wheals are well defined raised lesions with a smooth surface.
 They may be red or white in colour, surrounded by a red or white flare.
 Wheals range in size from a few millimetres to many centimetres in diameter.
 Shape also varies: round, polycyclic (overlapping circles), annular (ring-shaped), geographic (like a map).
 They are randomly distributed on the body and may affect any site.
 They last no more than 24 hours and do not leave any marks behind.